YorkDojo/yorkdojo.github.io/_worksheets/microbit/fireflies.md

 - At least three microbits

-## Step one: Flash the LEDs when you press a button
+## Step Zero: Open up the PXT editor

 Firstly, fire up [Microsoft PXT](https://pxt.microbit.org/?lang=en) and click on the 'Javascript' tab at the top.

+## Step One: Flash the LEDs when you press a button

 Change the code so it's like this